Invoicing Training Guide (102)

 You can use Syncro's Recurring Invoice feature to generate and automatically send invoices to an Organization you support.
 The most common need is for monthly or annual billing, however, Syncro can also generate invoices for other frequencies.

 If you use a payment processor and Stored Payment Profiles, you can also set Syncro to automatically charge your customer for a recurring invoice.
+(We'll talk more about this in Step 7.)

 Watch this short video to learn more:

-Tip: The Invoices that are recurring are displayed in the Invoices table with a cycle () icon next to them.
+Tip: The Invoices that are recurring are displayed in the Invoices table with a cycle (

 Use the step-by-step instructions in Work with Recurring Invoices to create the schedule for a new Recurring Invoice.
 For future training steps, check the “Add Pending Ticket Charges” box and leave the associated dropdown menu defaults.
-(Bonus: Go back to the Invoice you manually created in Step 2 and turn it into a Recurring Invoice using the Actions menu.)

-Now you'll add the line items that replicate every time a new invoice is created.
+Now you'll add some line items that replicate every time a new invoice is created.
 Syncro empowers you to customize a single invoice with different types of dynamic counters to ensure you never leave money on the table.

 You'll find these options in the Recurring Type dropdown menu when you scroll down to the center of your Invoice.

-Per Device Per User Other
+| Per Device | Per User | Other |

 Bills your customer Organizations based on the number of devices you manage for them.